What is a priority setting partnership?

 - See projects carried out (PDF) in the second year since publication, related to the dysphagia research priorities and download infographics of the project profiles (PDF)

-- The Top 10 have been presented as an editorial perspective piece in The Journal of Child Psychology and Psychiatry (2022)
+- The results of partnership, presented in The Journal of Child Psychology and Psychiatry (2022)

-- The methods used in this project have been published in the JoVE journal as a paper (2020) and as a video (2023)
+- The methods used in Phase I, published in the JoVE journal as a paper (2020) and as a video (2023)

 Research priorities for learning disabilities